 Negotiate a settlement

 Once your claim is processed, the insurer will make you a settlement offer, generally through its claims adjuster.
 Take the time to consider the offer and determine whether it suits you.
 You can decide to negotiate at this stage.
 For example, you could suggest to deal with another merchant to replace property, do repairs differently or get another estimate of property value.
 However, you should do so before carrying out the repairs, cleaning or replacing your property or accepting a cheque from your insurer.
 You can also negotiate the amount of time you have to respond to any of the insurer’s requests or settlement offer.

 If the loss is covered, the insurer must compensate you no later than 60 days after receiving your notice of claim or, if requested, the supporting documentation.End of the insight

-If you are dissatisfied with how your insurer is processing your claim, you can file a complaint with the insurer.
-To do so, use the complaint form (pdf - 95 KB)This link will open in a new window.
-A letter addressed to your insurer outlining the reasons for your dissatisfaction would also be acceptable.
-Make sure you indicate what outcome you are hoping for.
+If you are dissatisfied with how your claim is being processed, you can file a complaint with the insurer.
+To do so, use the AMF’s complaint form (pdf - 95 KB)This link will open in a new window.
+A letter addressed to your insurer explaining why you are dissatisfied would also be acceptable.
+Make sure you indicate what outcome or settlement you are hoping for.
 The AMF’s Information Centre can also help you with this step.

-- Indicate, if its response is negative, that you may ask for your file to be transferred to the AMF.
+If you are not satisfied with the results, you can ask for your file to be transferred to the AMF.